 The observation of gravitational lensing of gravitational waves has many relevant applications in the fields of cosmology, astrophysics and astronomy.
 These include the localisation of merging black holes, testing gravitational wave speed of propagation and polarization content, and the detection of intermediate-mass or primordial mass black holes[1].
 Gravitational lensing of electromagnetic waves is an important phenomenon, yet we overlook immense amounts of information about the universe by ignoring the gravitational lensing of gravitational waves.
 Thus, the accuracy and impact of our analyses of celestial bodies, their interactions, and spacetime itself drastically improve when we consider the latter's effects.
-Additionally, while the distribution of dark matter is traditionally analyzed by its lensing effect of a background source's EM waves, observable matter accounts for only 5% of the universe while dark matter accounts for approximately 27%[2].
-With gravitational lensing of GWs, astronomers can chart the dark matter distribution of the universe without relying on the presence of background light sources.
+Additionally, while the distribution of dark matter is traditionally analyzed by its lensing effect of a background source's EM waves, observable matter accounts for only 5% of the universe [2].
+With gravitational lensing of GWs, astronomers can chart the dark matter distribution of the universe without relying on the presence of background light sources, using the lensing effects from binary black hole sources instead.
+Gravitational wave strain from these events can be measured at greater distances than the images formed from most gravitationally lensed, light-producing sources, making it more optimal for long range observations.
+Because gravity is a universal law, meaning all objects with mass experience it, dark matter clusters act as the lens in these events.
 Gravitational lensing of gravitational waves also provides us with new ways of testing general relativity and allows us to study various relativistic systems[3].